francarl/ComfyUI-OnDemand-Loaders/README.md

 You can get the download link from a model's page on Civitai/HuggingFace by right-clicking the download button and copying the link address.

+> **Note on Local Models**: If you have a model that is already stored locally and you do not want the loader to attempt to download it, you can set its `url` to `"offline"`.
+This will skip the download process and assume the file exists in the correct directory.
+The node will expect the local filename to match the `name` field.
+For example:
+> ```json
+> {
+>     "name": "my-local-model.safetensors",
+>     "url": "offline"
+> }
+> ```
 **Example `config.json`:**
 ```json
 {